YOLOv8 Pose Estimation#

 }

-// Apply Non-Maximum Suppression (NMS) to filter overlapping boxes
+// Apply Non-Maximum Suppression (NMS) to reduce overlapping boxes

 std::vector<int> nms_result;